martinkearn/Bot-Guided-Search/README.md

 The bot will prompt the user to provide details for the mandatory categories.

-An example of this using the Microsoft store is that if the bot asks for a "*Surface with 16Gb memory*", the bot identifies the following from the utterance:
+An example of this using the Microsoft store is that if the user asks for a "*Surface with 16Gb memory*", the bot identifies the following from the utterance:

 - `ProductFamily` = "Surface"
 - `Memory` = "16Gb"

-The mandatory categories for `ProductFamily` = "Surface" also require that the user provides values for `Storage` and `Product` categories before executing the search.
+The mandatory categories for `ProductFamily` = "Surface" also require that the user provides values for `Storage` and `Product` categories before executing the search so the bot will ask the user for values to ths categories.

-To try it out ask these questions on the [published version of the bot](https://webchat.botframework.com/embed/GuidedSearchBot?s=LIgAt-fF7DE.RMxLyIXpOx52dMFJJB0MjJGrUXM4y68od_Qh7vIxtpA):
+To try it out, ask these questions on the [published version of the bot](https://webchat.botframework.com/embed/GuidedSearchBot?s=LIgAt-fF7DE.RMxLyIXpOx52dMFJJB0MjJGrUXM4y68od_Qh7vIxtpA):

 - *"I want a Surface with 16Gb memory"*
 - The bot will ask "*Which specific product would you like?*", answer "*Surface Pro 6*"